cyberpointlab/active_directory/setup/01_install_dc/README.md

 1. Use ```sconfig``` to:
     - change the hostname
-    - chante the IP address to static
+    - change the IP address to static
     - change the DNS to our own IP addr

 2. Install Active Directive Windows Feature